Link to Care After Cancer Welcome, Guest!

 Continuing Education

-To complete a SurvivorLink™ Continuing Education module, you must read (text) or view (video) the module.
+To complete a SurvivorLink™ Continuing Education module, you must read or view the module.
 Upon completing the module, you must take a brief quiz to test your knowledge of the subject matter.
 To earn Continuing Education credit, you must score 80% or greater on the Quiz.
 Upon passing the Quiz, you must answer a brief feedback survey.
 After the feedback survey is complete, you will be presented with a printable certificate.
 If you do not pass the Quiz, you will be given the option of retaking the quiz or reviewing the Continuing Education module.

 Only registered SurvivorLink™ users may reprint Continuing Education certificates.
 Login to SurvivorLink™ and go to the "My Account" page.
 Select "Completed Education" from the page menu.
 A list of completed Continuing Education modules that you passed will appear.
 Locate the module you want the certificate for and click the printer icon printer in the last column of the row.
 Your certificate will be presented; click the "Print Certificate" button, which will open a print window containing your certificate.